Russian Food Glossary – K L M N O

 K

-Kasha (porridge) – boiled or baked grains.
+Каша ( Kasha ) porridge – boiled or baked grains.
 Most popular buckwheat, oat, rice, wheat, millet, and semolina porridges.
-Kasha can be made with milk, with water or stock.
+Kasha can be made with milk, water, or stock.
 Kasha (water or broth base) can include mushrooms, onions carrots, eggs, and other interesting variations.
 We have a very rich variety of kasha.
 One of the Russian common dishes especially for kids.
-On the photo millet ( pshennaia ) kasha baked in butter squash with honey and dried apricots.
+In the photo, millet ( pshennaia ) kasha baked in butter squash with honey and dried apricots.

 Russian Breakfast Porridge Mannaya Kasha Recipe